Our favorite home weather stations make your smartphone’s app obsolete

 AcuRite gets a second mention on our list for its svelte 3-in-1 Weather Station (Model 00589).
 At a price of only $85, you’re getting most – but not all – of the most important variables.
 The station measures temperature, humidity, and wind speed, along with barometric pressure and trend.

-Neither wind direction nor rainfall measurements are provided, although it does have a nice forecasting feature which attempts to learn your local weather patterns to make its forecasts more accurate.
-It can also store daily, monthly, and all-time high and low records, but there is no way to transfer this information off the device because it has no internet connectivity.
+Wind direction and rainfall measurements aren’t provided, although it does have a nice forecasting feature which attempts to learn your local weather patterns to make its forecasts more accurate.
+It can also store daily, monthly, and all-time high and low records, but there’s no way to transfer this information off the device because it has no internet connectivity.

-Accuracy is generally okay, but noticeably poorer than its 5-in-1 sensor suite.
-Owners also report that placement is key with the sensors, and if they are anywhere in the sun, temperatures are off.
+Accuracy is okay, but noticeably poorer than the 5-in-1 sensor suite.
+Owners also report that placement is key with the sensors, the sun can throw temperatures are off.
 Additionally, wind speed readings seem to run on the low side.

-But as with anything, you get what you pay for.
-Buy this only if you’re looking for the most basic of functionality and more of a general idea of the weather outside.
-If you can spend just $50 more, get the My AcuRite system: If that’s not possible, then the 3-in-1 is a worthy alternative.
+As with anything, you get what you pay for.
+Buy this is only if you’re looking for the most basic of functionality and more of a general idea of the weather outside.
+If you can spend just $50 more, get the My AcuRite system — if that’s not possible. then the 3-in-1 is a worthy alternative.

 How We Test

-Weather stations at Digital Trends go through a rigorous set of tests to even be considered for inclusion in our “best of” list.
+Weather stations at Digital Trends go through a rigorous set of tests to even be considered for inclusion in our ‘best of’ list.
 We first gauge construction of the station as we’re assembling it, looking for any possible weak points or questionable design decisions.
 As we’re installing the station, we’re also looking at the install process itself.
 Is it easy to put together?
 Are the instructions clear?
 Does everything work out of the box, or are we struggling to get it to work?

 Once the station is installed at our test site, the real work begins.
 At this point we’re looking for accuracy.
 Weather station readings are worthless, and no better than that app, if inaccurate.
-We compare our readings with a nearby official National Weather Service station, and look for differences while accounting for normal variances in weather conditions.
+We compare our readings with a nearby official National Weather Service station and look for differences while accounting for normal variances in weather conditions.
 Few stations make it past this point, as our standards are high.
-In general, readings with more than 2 percent difference are deemed inaccurate.
+In general, readings with more than two percent difference are deemed inaccurate.

 Next, we look at reliability.
-These stations are up for several weeks — months, if possible — gathering data.
+These stations are up for several weeks — months if possible – gathering data.
 We look for issues like data dropouts or failing sensors.
 Is the station holding up well?
 Do certain kinds of weather affect the station in negative ways?
-We make note of it so you know what you’re getting into, and what you might have to deal with down the road.
+We make note of it, so you know what you’re getting into, and what you might have to deal with down the road.

 Finally, we look at connectivity and feature set.
 This is Digital Trends, and we’re all about tech.
 We want to see easy connections to put your weather data online (Weather Underground, etc.), a well-designed mobile or web app, and other ways to integrate its weather data into your digital life.
 On the feature side, does it have all the weather readings a good station should have?
 Does it have a standout feature that other weather stations don’t?

-If a station can pass these qualifications successfully, only then is it considered for inclusion on our list.
+If a station can pass these qualifications successfully, only then it is considered for inclusion in our list.

 Tips for Setting Up Your Home Weather Station